 - 6.1.
 When a specific research need is identified, the Research Committee or the Council must approve the initial specification which should contain a description of the project, key project milestones, desired outcomes and a maximum cost.
 Where appropriate, the initial specification should include details on desired methodology, but this is not required in all cases as some projects may have multiple valid methodologies. - 6.2.
 The Research Committee must recommend to the Council a route for commissioning research.
-Projects may either be fulfilled through Ph.D. internships or tendered according to Scottish Courts and Tribunals Service procurement guidelines.
+Projects may either be fulfilled through PhD internships or tendered according to SCTS procurement guidelines. - 6.3.
+PhD internships will be filled through the Scottish Graduate School of Social Science internship scheme, administered by the University of Edinburgh, as a preferred option.
+For a project to be considered for being fulfilled through a PhD internship, it must meet the following criteria: - i. no more than 3 months in length; - ii. of an appropriate level of complexity for a single, early career researcher to undertake; - iii.
+Secretariat resource must be available to supervise the PhD intern; - iv. the project timetable must be compatible with the internship scheme timetable; - v. risks regarding recruitment of interns and timeous project completion are acceptable; and - vi. publication rights and use of data agreements meet the Council's stated aim of ensuring transparency.

-- 6.3.
-Ph.D. internships will be filled through the Scottish Graduate School of Social Sciences internship scheme, administered by the University of Edinburgh, as a preferred option.
-For a project to be considered for being fulfilled through a Ph.D. internship, it must meet the following criteria: - i. no more than 3 months in length; - ii. of an appropriate level of complexity for a single, early career researcher to undertake; - iii. secretariat resource must be available to supervise the Ph.D. intern; - iv. the project timetable must be compatible with the internship scheme timetable; - v. risks regarding recruitment of interns and timeous project completion are acceptable; and - vi. publication rights and use of data agreements meet the Council's stated aim of ensuring transparency. - 6.4.
+- 6.4.
 Other approaches for commissioning student research projects, such as enabling access for Master's dissertations, may be explored. - 6.5.
 The Secretariat will maintain an open list of interested organisations and individuals who may wish to be considered for commissioned research, but applications will not be limited to this list. - 6.6.
-Once tenders are received, a panel of at least three people, including one member of the Secretariat, usually the Principal Research Officer, and two Council or Research Committee members, will sift and assess the applications.
+Research commissioned by the Council will usually be open to tender through the Public Contracts Scotland Portal.
+All applicants must register on the Portal in order to be considered.
+The Principal Research Officer will be the first contact for further information about how to register on the portal and information regarding the Council's tenders. - 6.7.
+Once tenders are received, a panel of at least two members of the Secretariat, including the Principal Research Officer, in conjunction with the SCTS Procurement team, will sift and assess the applications.
 External panellists may be invited to contribute.
-Tenders will be scored in accordance with the SCTS procurement rules and with regard to the core research interests detailed in section 3. - 6.7.
+Tenders will be scored in accordance with the SCTS procurement rules and with regard to the core research interests detailed in section 3. - 6.8.
 Commissioned research projects will be managed by the Principal Research Officer and overseen by the Research Committee.